Merrow has a broad planning law practice, having gained wide experience of planning matters during her pupillage.

 Merrow is particularly interested in environmental law and environmental regulation.

-Merrow’s experience in environmental law also includes the following:
+Merrow’s experience in environmental law also includes:

 - Research work into legal updates surrounding environmental damage regulation and compensation.

 Pro bono assistance to a local residents’ group in relation to the potential environmental impacts of a proposed expanded waste facility.

 Merrow has also lectured on environmental law as part of the KCL Centre of Construction Law & Dispute Resolution’s MSc in Construction Law & Dispute Resolution (2019).

 Infrastructure Projects and Transport and Works Act Schemes

 Merrow has gained considerable experience of the Transport and Works Act procedure.
 She represented the Ramblers at the 11 week Inquiry into the Proposed Network Rail (Essex and Others Level Crossing Reduction) Order) (October 2017 - February 2019) and the Inquiry into the Proposed Network Rail (Cambridgeshire Level Crossing Reduction) Order (November 2017 and February 2018).

 Merrow represented Suffolk County Council and West Suffolk Councils at the 7 week Inquiry into the Proposed Network Rail (Suffolk Level Crossing Reduction) Order (February and May 2018).